raspberrypi/documentation/configuration/config-txt/video.md

 ### dpi_group, dpi_mode, dpi_output_format

 The `dpi_group` and `dpi_mode` config.txt parameters are used to set either predetermined modes (DMT or CEA modes as used by HDMI above).
-A user can generate custom modes in much the same way as for HDMI (see `dpi_timings` section)
+A user can generate custom modes in much the same way as for HDMI (see `dpi_timings` section).

 `dpi_output_format` is a bitmask specifying various parameters used to set up the display format.